 We have advanced a number of additional drug discovery programs into various stages of preclinical research in preparation for formal preclinical development studies.
-Finally, through the end of 2007, we had identified and validated in vivo more than 100 targets with promising profiles for drug discovery in the therapeutic areas of diabetes and obesity, cardiovascular disease, gastrointestinal disorders, psychiatric and neurological disorders, cancer, immune system disorders and ophthalmic disease.
+Finally, through the end of 2008, we had identified and validated, in vivo, more than 100 targets with promising profiles for drug discovery.

-Our Drug Discovery Process
+Our Drug Discovery and Development Process